 Agenda – An agenda, clearly stating all matters to be discussed, is to be circulated in advance of each meeting.

-Competition Law Compliance Reminder – At the beginning of the first meeting in each quarter of the calendar year (as well as at each meeting involving a new participant), the following is to be read out to the meeting’s participants (and the fact that it was read is to be minuted):
+Competition Law Compliance Reminder – At the beginning of the first meeting in each quarter of the calendar year (as well as at each meeting involving a new participant), the following is to be read out to the meeting’s participants (and the fact that it was read is to be recorded in the Minutes):

 “As meeting participants include those representing companies that may be competitors, it is critical for meeting participants to comply with the federal Competition Act and the PRAMP Committee Competition Law Compliance Policy.
 To this end, participants must not discuss or share any competitively sensitive information which could allow competitors to coordinate.
 For example, participants must not discuss or share information relating to: